J-N-R/My-Level-Mod/README.md

 of this project is to do away with all code requirements, and let modders focus on creativity and building their own level.

-With this tool, modders can simply drag and drop their level files, and play!
+With this tool, modders can simply drag and drop their level files, and play.
 An exposed 'level_options.ini' file allows modders to quickly add features into their level without code, and more features are constantly being added.
 This tool also acts as a mod template, so once you've added your level, feel free to republish as your own mod to share with friends.